Morteza (singer): Activism

 After the 2009 election and the protests of a great majority of Iranians and their being oppressed by the government which eventually resulted in the formation of "Iranian Green Movement", Morteza has been one of the few singers who performed some songs in regards to the mentioned political events.
 The most outstanding of such songs was a bilingual one named "Hamishe ba Neda" ("united for Neda").
-Composing the mentioned piece of music, he was accompanied by Dariush, Sattar and some of the otherIranian artists, such as Shohreh Aghdashloo, Parviz Sayyad, and some American artists.
+Composing the mentioned piece of music, he was accompanied by Dariush, Sattar and some of the other Iranian artists, such as Shohreh Aghdashloo, Parviz Sayyad, and some American artists.

 Discography

 Morteza has recorded over 300 songs of which about 180 were sung in Iran and more than 130 in L.A.
 About 50 of his songs were performed in Persian films.
 His last album named "Sepasgozar" ("the grateful") published on the occasion of the 40s year of his artistic activity.